Mainman002/Linux-OpenTabletUI/README.md

 -
 [ ] improve perforamcne and reduce cpu / ram usage by upgrading from godot to electron, javascript, C, C++, etc

-[ ] add monitor draggable box for faster visual aid on viweport cursor limits
+[ ] monitor draggable box for faster visual aid on viweport cursor limits

-[ ] add tablet draggable box for fast and easy limits for pen locations on the tablet surface
+[ ] tablet draggable box for fast and easy limits for pen locations on the tablet surface

-[ ] add profile settings for fast switchable preferances
+[ ] profile settings for fast switchable preferances

 [ ] xfce, gnome, kde panel icon right clicking would show a list of features including